Employer Branding: Definition, Strategy, and Examples

 Slite Recruitment Landing Page

-Slite's career page features a personalized note from the CEO, which talks about the company's mission and what it looks out for during the hiring process.
+Slite's career page features a personalized note from the CEO, which talks about the company's mission and what type of experience they look out for during the hiring process.

-Further down the page, you'll find details about its values and culture, plus employment benefits like mental health coverage, access to remote work equipment, and paid time off.
+Further down the page, you'll find details about its values and culture, plus employment benefits like mental health coverage, access to professional equipment, and paid time off - which all significantly improve employee experience.

-Your employer brand is not just a buzzword or a trendy concept; it's the reputation that you have in the eyes of your employees, prospective candidates, and your industry.
+Your employer brand is not just a buzzword or a trendy concept; it's the reputation that you have in the eyes of your employees, a prospective candidate, and your industry.

 Leaving it to chance is like building a product and hoping customers will come without doing any marketing.
 And as you know, that rarely works.